jvasile/jellyfin-external-player/README.md

 1. The server runs on localhost:9998
 2. A userscript injects JavaScript into Jellyfin pages
 3. When you click play, the JS intercepts the request and calls the local server
-4. The server launches mpv/VLC with the translated file path
+4. The server launches mpv with the translated file path
 5. Playback position is reported back to Jellyfin when the player closes

 ## Documentation